• Skip to main content

 • Do not overstir the batter.
 Stir just to incorporate the ingredients.

 • Ensure the cake has had time to cool before you drizzle the lemon icing over the top.
-I used only a small amount of icing as I didn’t want the cake to be overly sweet.
-You can, however, easily double the proportions and be more generous with the icing if you prefer.
+I used only a small amount of icing but you can easily double the proportions if you prefer.

-• Storing: This healthy blueberry cake with stay fresh for a few days if you keep it covered and refrigerated.
+• This simple blueberry cake with stay fresh for up to 3 days if you keep it covered and refrigerated.

 • Freeze for up to 3 months.